emipa606/MedicalSupplements/README.md

 Medical Mats

 Bedrolls used in the field or as caravan itinerary.
 Four tech versions (Medieval, Industrial, Spacer and Ultra) which can be researched after hospital beds (except for Medieval which is after Carpet Making).
 Note the items are best made in advance at a tailoring bench/crafting spot.
 Upon deconstruction it will return the base item used and using a crafting spot you can repack any uninstalled buildings to be rolled back up.
-Suggest using the mod &quot;Pick up and haul&quot;.
+Suggest using the mod "Pick up and haul".

 Precursor Chemicals